masakioba/jhoja/README.md

 # jhoja
-jhoja is the Java disassembler for Jasmin
+jhoja is the Java disassembler for Jasmin.
+support Decompile protection function for JD-GUI.

 ## What is the jhoja
 jhoja is a disassembler of Java class file.